 Articles

-Priestland key to Welsh Success Posted about 12 years ago
+Priestland key to Welsh Success Posted over 12 years ago

 Rhys Priestland started playing at outside-half for Wales only last August, and then by accident.
 He had been picked at full-back against England at Twickenham in a pre-World Cup friendly, only to be told a few minutes for the start that he would be wearing the 10 jersey because Stephen Jones had suffered a calf injury in the warm-up.